-The first reason is that chemicals from smoking cause the tiny blood vessels to the skin to constrict/close.
+The first reason is that chemicals from smoking cause the tiny blood vessels in the skin to constrict/close.
 This is known as vasoconstriction.
-Just one single cigarette can cause the vessels shut down for up to 90 minutes!
+Just one single cigarette can cause the vessels to shut down for up to 90 minutes!
 This could mean an estimated 42% reduction in blood flow to the feet and toes.
 Nicotine is the main chemical to blame.
 It plays with your sympathetic nervous system, releasing epinephrine a hormone that causes vasoconstriction of the peripheral vessels.
 This reduction in blood flow means the skin is not getting the blood it needs.
 It can start to break down and even die.
 Thinner skin or more fragile skin on the bottom of your feet is not a good thing.

 The second reason is smoking causes your blood to become thicker from sticky platelets.
 The blood cannot flow smoothly and efficiently through the vessels which can cause micro-clots.

 Reduced blood equals reduced oxygen to tissues.
 This is called hypoxia and can lead to tissue death.

 Collagen and Elastin are also affected.
 Damage to these connective tissues means more wrinkles but also delayed healing of injuries or wounds.